mikoherman/sudoku-generator/README.md

 - [Serilog](https://serilog.net/) - For structured logging, enabling easier debugging and improving maintainability.
 - [IText7](https://itextpdf.com/) - For robust PDF exporting
+- NUnit and Moq - Used together to write isolated, repeatable unit tests by simulating external dependencies and asserting expected behavior

 ---